DevKingel/Blog/project_creation_guide.md

 * **Functional and Security Testing:**
     * Write specific tests to verify your authorization logic.
 Create test scenarios for each role.
     * **Example Scenarios:**
+        * "Write test cases to ensure that only Admins can create/edit/delete categories and tags."
         * "Verify a 'Reader' receives a 403 Forbidden error when trying to access the `POST /posts` endpoint."
         * "Verify a 'Writer' can successfully edit their own post but gets a 403 error when trying to edit another writer's post."
         * "On the frontend, verify that a logged-in 'Reader' cannot see the 'Writer Dashboard' link in the navigation."
     * Use E2E tests with Cypress or Playwright to automate logging in as different roles and attempting to access restricted pages and features.
+* **SEO and SSR Validation:**
+    * For a key page like a blog post, use your browser's "View Page Source" feature. **Verify that the rendered HTML contains the full text of the article.** If you only see JavaScript, SSR is not working correctly.
+    * Use Google's Rich Results Test to see how a search engine crawler "sees" your page and to validate your metadata.

 ---